Drug and Alcohol Intensive Outpatient

 2. What can I expect from intensive outpatient treatment?

 Our intensive outpatient treatment program focuses on relapse prevention, life skills development, and peer support.
 This level of treatment is especially helpful upon completion of inpatient rehab, as it provides support for people who may be at higher risk of relapse and helps them reintegrate back into their daily lives.
-Each IOP sessions consists of an Education Group and a Process Group.
+Each IOP session consists of an Education Group and a Process Group.

 - Education Group covers a variety of topics from social skills and problem-solving to family dynamics, stages of change, the biology of addiction, and more.